Breeze0806/go-etl/datax/plugin/writer/postgres/README.md

 - Required: No
 - Default: None

+#### upsertSql

+- Description: Primarily used to configure the `on conflict ... do update set ...` statement in the `upsert` mode.
+- Required: No
+- Default: None

 ### Type Conversion

 Currently, PostgresWriter supports most Postgres types, but there may be some individual types that are not supported.
 Please check your types accordingly.